Nuclear option

-In the United States Senate, the nuclear option is a parliamentary procedure that allows the Senate to override a standing rule by a simple majority, avoiding the two-thirds supermajority normally required to invoke cloture on a resolution to amend Senate rules.
+In the United States Senate, the nuclear option is a legislative procedure that allows the Senate to override a standing rule by a simple majority, avoiding the three-fifths supermajority normally required to invoke cloture on a measure.
+The term "nuclear option" is an analogy to nuclear weapons being the most extreme option in warfare.

 The nuclear option can be invoked by a senator raising a point of order that contravenes a standing rule.
 The presiding officer would then overrule the point of order based on Senate rules and precedents; this ruling would then be appealed and overturned by a simple majority vote (or a tie vote), establishing a new precedent.
 The nuclear option is made possible by the principle in Senate procedure that appeals from rulings of the chair on points of order relating to nondebatable questions are themselves nondebatable.
-Since cloture is a nondebatable question, the appeal is decided without debate.
-This obviates the usual requirement for a two-thirds majority to invoke cloture on a resolution amending the standing rules.
+The nuclear option is most often discussed in connection with the filibuster.
+Since cloture is a nondebatable question, an appeal in relation to cloture is decided without debate.
+This obviates the usual requirement for a two-thirds majority to invoke cloture on a resolution amending the Standing Rules.

-The nuclear option was invoked in November 2013, when a Senate Democratic majority led by Harry Reid used the procedure to eliminate the 60-vote rule for judicial nominations, other than nominations to the Supreme Court.
-In April 2017, the nuclear option was invoked again, this time by a Senate Republican majority led by Mitch McConnell to also eliminate the 60-vote rule for Supreme Court nominations and thereby end debate on the nomination of Neil Gorsuch.
-The use of the nuclear option on legislation to abolish the 60-vote threshold and overcome a filibuster has been proposed, but not enacted.
+The nuclear option was invoked on November 21, 2013, when a Democratic majority led by Harry Reid used the procedure to reduce the cloture threshold for nominations, other than nominations to the Supreme Court, to a simple majority.
+On April 6, 2017, the nuclear option was used again, this time by a Republican majority led by Mitch McConnell, to extend that precedent to Supreme Court nominations, in order to enable cloture to be invoked on the nomination of Neil Gorsuch by a simple majority.

-The term "nuclear option" is an analogy to nuclear weapons being the most extreme option in warfare.
+The use of the nuclear option to abolish the 60-vote threshold for cloture on legislation has been proposed, but not successfully effected.

 Procedure to invoke the nuclear option

-On November 21, 2013, following a failed cloture vote on a nomination under Rule XXII, the nuclear option was invoked, as follows:
+On November 21, 2013, following a failed cloture vote on a nomination, the nuclear option was used, as follows:

 Mr. REID.
 I raise a point of order that the vote on cloture under Rule XXII for all nominations other than for the Supreme Court of the United States is by majority vote.

 The PRESIDENT pro tempore.
 Under the rules, the point of order is not sustained.

 Mr. REID.
 I appeal the ruling of the Chair and ask for the yeas and nays.